3sapham/Delux/README.md

 # Delux

-Example of an indian restaurant website
+Example of an inclusive indian restaurant website, try to navigate only using the keyboard

 Link to the page : https://3sapham.github.io/delux/